Private vs Resident-Owned Parks

 Budget

 But there is also a budget advantage.
-As you are not paying rent your annual operating costs are lower.
-You will be assessed a form of 'condo fee' but that is less than you would pay when renting your trailer lot in a private park.
+As you are not paying (often annually increased) rent your annual operating costs are much lower.
+You will be assessed a form of 'condo fee' but that is less than you would pay when renting your unit lot in a private park.

 And you can feel comfort in knowing that any monthly fee increases are based on actual cost increases and less subject to inflationary market/supply forces.